-So where have you booked your holidays?
+So where did you go for your holidays?
 Much asked question at this time of year, especially on a visit to the hairdressers.
-Well I don’t actually like holidays so I’m not going anywhere, I answer.
+Well I don’t actually like holidays so I didn’t go anywhere, I answer.
 Shock horror.
 I might as well have said I hate puppies.

 Why I hear you ask do you not like holidays?
 Well maybe not.
 But I’ll tell you anyway.
 Where do I start?
 Probably the fact that I’ve had many disasters.
 And then there is the fact that I don’t like flying. ( I’m ok with boats provided its a short journey).
 Where do you get a suitable climate if you are fair skinned like me, and I’m being kind to myself with that description, cause I’m actually pasty white.
 Go somewhere like Spain where the temperature can reach 33 degrees and you are asking for trouble.
 Which is exactly what I did some years ago and the result was disastrous.
 What was I thinking?